 This post contains affiliate links.

 Parents often allow their kids to drive around the yard in their Power Wheels.
 Or perhaps, let the tots drive these ride-on toy cars at full speed until they reach the end of the driveway.
-But have you ever wondered how far most Power Wheels could go?
+But have you ever asked yourself the question, how far can most Power Wheels could go?

 Power Wheels can go up to ten miles (16.09 kilometers) on a single charge.
 Most Power Wheels have a 12-volt battery installed, which can tolerate two to four hours at 2.5 to 5 mph (4.02 to 8.04 kph).
 However, driving uphill and an old battery can reduce the total distance on a single charge.

 Of course, being able to go that far will depend on the model of Power Wheels you have, the terrain, the level of charge and condition of your battery, and the speed at which you're driving.
 Follow along as I discuss just how far Power Wheels can go!

 How Far Can a Power Wheels Go?

 As mentioned above, most Power Wheels are equipped with a 12-volt battery.
 These batteries can offer you a run time of anywhere from two to four hours when used on a full charge.

 Some Power Wheels that can go for 10 miles (16.09 kilometers) on a single charge include:

 - Power Wheels Wild Thing

 - Power Wheels Disney Frozen Jeep Wrangler Toy